 This year’s Equator Prize will recognize innovative initiatives from local communities and indigenous peoples that demonstrate exceptional achievements in the areas of nature-based actions that address climate change mitigation and/or adaptation, and advance local sustainable development.
 Winning initiatives will be honored for their successes in:

-- protecting, restoring and/or sustainably managing terrestrial and marine ecosystems, and thereby helping to avoid greenhouse gas emissions, and/or helping communities adapt to climate change; and/or
+- protect, restore and/or sustainably manage terrestrial and marine ecosystems, and thereby help mitigate and adapt to climate change by keeping ecosystems intact, and/or

 In addition, the activities of successful nominees deliver on several Sustainable Development Goals simultaneously.
 For example, initiatives may improve food security, reduce poverty and inequality, or provide access to clean water.
 Crosscutting themes for the Equator Prize 2019 include advocacy for land and water rights, social and environmental justice, and gender equality.

 The Equator Prize 2019 nomination process will offer community-based initiatives the opportunity to share their work on the Equator Initiative’s web portal of local nature-based solutions for sustainable development.
 The platform connects communities around the world and shares local solutions that work for people and planet.
 Participation in this platform is optional when submitting nominations for the Equator Prize.

 To be eligible for the Equator Prize 2019: